gambitproject/gambit/doc/pyapi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Interfaces to algorithms for computing Nash equilibria are collected
 in the module :py:mod:`gambit.nash`.
+There are two choices for
+calling these algorithms: directly within Python, or via the
+corresponding Gambit :ref:`command-line tool <command-line>`.

+Calling an algorithm directly within Python has less overhead, which
+makes this approach well-suited to the analysis of smaller games,
+where the expected running time is small.
+In addition, these
+interfaces may offer more fine-grained control of the behavior
+of some algorithms.

+Calling the Gambit command-line tool launches the algorithm as a
+separate process.
+This makes it easier to abort during the run of the
+algorithm (preserving where possible the equilibria which have already
+been found), and also makes the program more robust to any internal
+errors which may arise in the calculation.

+Calling command-line tools
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each algorithm is encapsulated in
+The interface to each command-line tool is encapsulated in a class
-its own class.

-Algorithms with the word "External" in the class name operate by
+with the word "External" in the name.
+These operate by
 creating a subprocess, which calls the corresponding Gambit
 :ref:`command-line tool <command-line>`.
 Therefore, a working
 Gambit installation needs to be in place, with the command-line tools